A comprehensive guide to professional development: a roadmap to career development

 3. Increasing self-awareness and awareness

 Increasing self-awareness is key to professional development.
-During the coaching process, individuals are given the opportunity to reflect on their own functioning, emotional and mental patterns.
+A the coaching process gives individuals the opportunity to reflect on their own functioning, emotional and mental patterns.
 This helps the coachee to deal more consciously and effectively with his/her professional challenges.

 4. Motivation and determination